UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - Spend CP equal to the quest's cost when initiating new quests by pledging CP.

+- **Starting Over:**

+  - Re-estimation of initial CP is allowed if you reach 0 CP with no active quests.

+  - It is also recommended to start over after an extended break from the game.

 ### 3.3 Quests (QS)

 - **Starting a Quest:**